Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

 1. Fresh at home

 My roommate got this book as a gift back in 2006 before I even considered the concept of vegan cuisine.
-In fact the book was never even marketed as vegan.
+Infact the book was never even marketed as vegan.
 Being vegan was generally less popular ten years ago.
 I was a busy and broke student at the time so I was skeptical about this book.
 I thought it would too complicated and expensive to buy the ingredients.
 Once I sampled a few of my roomie’s recipes, I was hooked!
 It didn’t even take half as much time as I would have expected and the recipes were divine.
-Exquisite salads, sandwiches, soups and bowls which were all relatively easy to prepare and very fresh.
+Exquisite salads, sandwiches, soups and bowls were all relatively easy to prepare and very fresh.
 I owe a lot to this book because it was my very first introduction to vegan food and it was the base for a lot of what I make now.
 I think this is an excellent book to get started with vegan cuisine or to have on hand for quick and tasty meals.

 2. Oh she glows

 Oh she certainly does glow!
 This cookbook is a fabulous journey through a variety of classic dishes that have been “veganized” as well as fabulous bowls, salads, desserts and more.
 The dishes that you find in Oh She Glows are really all the trend right now – incorporating very popular ingredients like avocado, cashews and coconut oil.
-Since the style of cooking is a la mode, it means you can easily find a lot of this ingredients.
+Since the style of cooking is a la mode, it means you can easily find a lot of these ingredients.
 Author Alison Liddon is sort of the vegan blogging guru who really gives us a full scope of what you can do with vegan food, a great inspiration!

 3. The Homemade Vegan Pantry